mzeiher/WP_TravelerMap/readme.txt

 3. Map Display

 == Changelog ==

+= 1.2.0 =
+* added zoomlevel to shortcode to set initial zoom level
+* added startendsection marker type to create consecutive sections
+* fixed some bugs

 = 1.1.0 =
 * added ability to place marker in admin menu to a specific address (no marker dragging anymore)